Educate. Inspire. Heal.

 • A smiling bald man wearing a blue shirt against a dark background.

-As a fully accredited addiction counsellor and psychotherapist with the Association of Professional Counsellors and Psychotherapists Ireland (APCP), he brings profound insight into educating and inspiring individuals to:
+Now a fully accredited addiction counsellor and psychotherapist with the Association of Professional Counsellors and Psychotherapists Ireland (APCP), Roger combines professional training with lived experience to help individuals:

 Key Initiatives and Collaborations